canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Launch ubuntu-desktop-bootstrap

 Finally, the installer can be launched.
-You should be no be prompted for user account creation, which will be handled after the installer finishes:
+You should not be prompted for user account creation, as this will be handled after the installer finishes.

 ```
 /snap/bin/ubuntu-desktop-bootstrap --try-or-install